TiranB/Powerquery-ETL-Automation/README.md

     - check other raws seem to be correct and then apply the rule
  8. Removed 'Not Specified' data in OrderPriority column

+To add the cleaning steps to the original data set from the sample data, the last step of the 'data' file has to be removed.
+This is because the column names are what before the column headers are changed.
+So the
+'Change type' step has to be removed from the 'data' query.
+Then delete the 'Source Name' column which indicates the original source of the data before they were merged.
+Finally, select all the columns and apply 'Detect Data type' to ensure the data types of each column.

+## Load Data
+ - Select 'Close & Load To' option
+ - Select the 'PivotTable report' option to load the data into the pivot cache
+ - Group the columns by ' Order priority' and see how sale Amount changes with the time
+ - Add a line chart to see the trend

+## Adding New data files
+Add the 2020 sales data to the 'sale' folder.
+Then refresh the queries to grab the new file from the folder, run through all the transformation steps and load into Pivot cache.
+At the sametime this will automatically update the pivot table and the pivot chart.